Luka-N-Sever/MyCredId/README.md

 lets the user in with that credential.
 There are some extras such as credential details, parking lot details, and credential purchasing.
 Credential activation is not implemented nor is purchasing.
+Some data is missing, feel free to update database handler and data base version for more dummy data!